mariocervera/DatabaseEditor/README.md

 https://www.dropbox.com/s/2l9c73qst7718yh/moskitt-1.3.10.zip?dl=0

 The database editor was developed using version 3.5 of the Eclipse Modeling Tools.
-Alternatively, the following steps can be followed to execute the database editor outside of MOSKitt:
+If you want to try the database editor outside of MOSKitt, you must perform the following steps:

 1. Download the Eclipse Modeling Tools from http://www.eclipse.org/downloads/packages/release/Galileo/SR2
 2. Import the plug-ins of this repository (both in the root folder and the DEPENDENCIES folder) into the Eclipse workspace.